EventSaucePHP/EventSauce/docs/docs/event-sourcing.md

 ## The opportunities

 Event sourcing opens up an exciting amount of new possibilities.
-It's easier to respond to change due to the message based nature.
+It's easier to respond to change due to the message-based nature.
 You can create data-views specialized for certain cases, mostly referred to as "read models".
 Background processing can be done more frequently if needed.
 Moving processes from the main request to the background is also a lot easier.